karrick/gologs/README.md

     log.User("program started") // "2006/01/02 15:04:05 [USER] program started"
 ```

-Everything written to the base logger is formatted according to the
+Everything written to this logger is formatted according to the
 provided template string, given a trailing newline, and written to the
 underlying io.Writer.
 That io.Writer might be os.Stderr, or it might
 be a log rolling library, which in turn, is writting to a set of